Rosewood massacre

-The Rosewood massacre was a racially motivated massacre of black people and the destruction of a black town that took place during the first week of January 1923 in rural Levy County, Florida, United States.
-At least six black people and two white people were killed, but eyewitness accounts suggested a higher death toll of 27 to 150.
+The Rosewood massacre was a racially motivated massacre of Black people and the destruction of a Black town that took place during the first week of January 1923 in rural Levy County, Florida, United States.
+At least six Black people were killed, but eyewitness accounts suggested a higher death toll of 27 to 150.
+In addition, two White people were killed in self-defense by one of the victims.
 The town of Rosewood was destroyed in what contemporary news reports characterized as a race riot.
-Florida had an especially high number of lynchings of black men in the years before the massacre, including a well-publicized incident in December 1922.
+Florida had an especially high number of lynchings of Black men in the years before the massacre, including the lynching of Charles Strong and the Perry massacre in 1922.

-Before the massacre, the town of Rosewood had been a quiet, primarily black, self-sufficient whistle stop on the Seaboard Air Line Railway.
-Trouble began when white men from several nearby towns lynched a black Rosewood resident because of accusations that a white woman in nearby Sumner had been assaulted by a black drifter.
-A mob of several hundred whites combed the countryside hunting for black people and burned almost every structure in Rosewood.
+Before the massacre, the town of Rosewood had been a quiet, primarily Black, self-sufficient whistle stop on the Seaboard Air Line Railway.
+Trouble began when White men from several nearby towns lynched a Black Rosewood resident because of accusations that a white woman in nearby Sumner had been assaulted by a Black drifter.
+A mob of several hundred White men combed the countryside hunting for Black people and burned almost every structure in Rosewood.
 For several days, survivors from the town hid in nearby swamps until they were evacuated to larger towns by train and car.
 No arrests were made for what happened in Rosewood.
-The town was abandoned by its former black and white residents; none of them ever moved back and the town ceased to exist.
+The town was abandoned by its former Black and White residents; none of them ever moved back and the town ceased to exist.